 A Thriving Community

 Valleyfest is an annual tradition held in September at CenterPlace Regional Event Center, Mirabeau Point Park and Plantes Ferry Sports Complex.
-The three-day festival features live entertainment, food and arts/crafts booths, parade, bed races, car show, 5K and 10K runs, duathlon, family bike ride, robotics exhibition, outdoor movie and more.
+In 2021, event organizers are planning in-person events.
+The three-day festival generally features live entertainment, food and arts/crafts booths, parade, bed races, car show, 5K and 10K runs, duathlon, family bike ride, robotics exhibition, outdoor movie and more.
 Don’t miss this fun, family-friendly celebration.
-Valleyfest is scheduled Sept.
-25-27.
+Valleyfest 2021 is scheduled Sept.
+24-26.
+Organizers are also planning a multi-cultural event on Aug.
+14. More information about that event will be posted when it becomes available.

 Mirabeau Point Park is a 55-acre park located in Spokane Valley along the west bank of the Spokane River and Centennial Trail.
 The park features a majestic waterfall, walking trails in a natural space, and the multi-sensory Discovery Playground for children of all ages and abilities.
 This is a special place in nature where families can gather for an afternoon picnic or take a quiet walk in the park.
 The CenterPlace Regional Event Center is adjacent to the park.